Do I Need a Divorce Lawyer if We Agree on Everything?

 Schwartz, Fox & Saltzman, LLC. – Philadelphia Divorce Lawyers

-Divorcing Spouses Should Still Hire Divorce Lawyers
+Divorcing Spouses Should Still Hire Divorce Lawyers Even if They Seem to Agree

 Your Divorce Attorney Looks Out for Your Best Interests

-While you and your spouse may agree on all issues outside the court, you may unwittingly act against your interests.
-It may be tempting to agree or concede to your spouse’s demands to expedite your divorce to start the next chapter of your life.
+While you and your spouse may agree on all issues outside the court, you may unwittingly act against your best interests.
+It may be tempting to agree or concede to your spouse’s demands to expedite your divorce proceedings to start the next chapter of your life.
 A divorce attorney can protect your interests by providing legal advice regarding your options and rights during this stressful period.

 Why You Should Still Hire a Divorce Lawyer

 A common mistake people make is attempting to navigate the divorce process without legal counsel.
 A divorce lawyer can provide legal advice through all stages of your divorce.
-Specifically, an attorney assists you with addressing all the issues of your divorce, preparing documents such as pleadings, and providing legal advice regarding a marital settlement agreement.
+Specifically, an experienced attorney assists you with addressing all the issues of your divorce, preparing documents such as pleadings, and providing legal advice regarding a marital settlement agreement.
 Further, the procedural rules which must be followed are complicated.
 Certainly it is possible for a person to move through this procedural process without counsel.
 However, it generally proves overwhelming and frustrating for most non-lawyers to navigate.

-Potentially Missing Details
+Potentially Missing Details In Your Divorce

 According to section 3502 of the Divorce code, Pennsylvania uses 13 factors to distribute marital property equitably.
 While spouses focus on dividing marital property, i.e., property acquired during the marriage, they sometimes fail to identify and divide debt.
-A divorce attorney can ensure marital debts are properly identified and apportioned during a divorce.
+A divorce attorney can ensure marital debts and assets are properly identified and apportioned during a divorce.

-An Attorney Helps Draft Your Agreement
+A Divorce Attorney Helps Draft Your Marital Settlement Agreement

 Legal Advice Can Stop an Unfair Agreement